-All prospective graduate students must file all of the following documents by the application deadline with both the CBA Graduate Business Advising Center (Tahoe Hall 1037) and the Sacramento State Office of Graduate Studies (River Front Center 206) as noted below:
+All prospective graduate students must file all of the following documents by the application deadline with both the COB MBA Program Services (Tahoe Hall 1020) and the Sacramento State Office of Graduate Studies (River Front Center 215) as noted below:

-- Application Fee as required by the CSU system (You can pay this when you are filling out your online application).
+- Application Fee (you can pay this when you are filling out your online application).

-All materials, inclusive of TOEFL scores, must be turned in to the International Admissions Office (Lassen Hall 2304).
-To ensure consideration, international students should submit their material, including GMAT and TOEFL test scores, to the International Admissions Office one month prior to the CBA Graduate Business Advising Center's (GBAC) application filing deadline.
-For an application and details international students should visit The International Admissions Office Web site at http://www.csus.edu/oge/international-admissions/.
+International students (F or J Visas) must apply through International Admissions.
+Do not fill out the general graduate studies application as it will slow down your application process.
+All materials, inclusive of TOEFL scores, must be turned in to the International Admissions Office.
+Office.
+To ensure consideration, international students should submit their material, including GMAT/GRE and TOEFL test scores, to the International Admissions Office one month prior to the COB MBA Program Services application filing deadline.
+For an application and details international students should visit The International Admissions Office Web site.

 6000 J Street